google-deepmind/mujoco/doc/modeling.rst

 actuator_force = - FLV(L, V, act) \* F0

 The negative sign is because positive muscle activation generates pulling force.
 The constant F0 is the peak active force at zero velocity.
-It is related to the muscle thickness (i.e. physiological cross-sectional area or PCSA).
+It is related to the muscle thickness (i.e., physiological cross-sectional area or PCSA).
 If known, it can be set with the attribute force of element :ref:`muscle <muscle>`.
 If it is not known, we set it to -1 which is the default.
 In that case we rely on the fact that larger muscles tend to act on joints that move more weight.
 The attribute scale defines this relationship as: